 CIA(LOCAL) - EQUIPMENT AND SUPPLIES MANAGEMENT: RECORDS MANAGEMENT

-The College President shall oversee the performance of records management functions prescribed by state and federal law:
+The Chancellor or designee shall oversee the performance of records management functions prescribed by state and federal law:

 Local Government Records Act